 - 1 1/2 cups of whole wheat OR gluten free all purpose flour blend

 - dash of nutmeg

 - 1 teaspoon of baking powder

 - 1/2 cup of walnuts, chopped (plus more for topping), optional

 - Prepare a 12 cup muffin pan with muffin liners.

 - In food processor puree the dates and boiling water until thick smooth pate forms.

-- In medium sized bowl add dates to bananas, eggs and oil.
+- In medium sized bowl add dates to bananas, eggs and coconut oil.
 Using a handheld blender mix until only small chunks of banana are left.